Updated: Sep 30

 The last seven years have been some intense training for me in my God-given gift of Spiritual Discernment (1 Corinthians 12:10).
 This is what some also call the ability to discern or test the spirits, as John mentions in his first letter (1 John 4:1).

 What I've come to understand is that behind everything there is a spiritual force.
-Behind every thought, action, impulse, and desire, there are forces aligned on either side, pushing or encouraging us toward the negative or the positive.
-While we often view ourselves with this air gap between us and others, the truth is that we all have a spirit, and through that spirit we can sense what's in the spiritual atmosphere around us.
+Behind every thought, action, impulse, and desire, there are forces aligned on either side, pushing and prodding us toward the negative or the positive.
+While we often view ourselves with this air gap between us and others, we all have a spirit, and through that we can sense what's in the spiritual atmosphere around us.
 That atmosphere is made up of three parts; God and His angels, Satan and his demons, and human spirits.
 Each of these is constantly pouring spiritual data into that space.
 We are able to register that data in our mind, heart, and body.

 Where is it coming from?